Hegemony of the right

 ● wright: arkwright, cartwright…., playwright, shipwrite – signifying craftmanship.

-● rite: last rites, the sign of the cross with the right hand, Qu’ran in the right hand, reciting the Rosary with the right hand, “Heil Hitler!” with raised right arm.
+● rite: last rites, signing of the cross with the right hand, “Heil Hitler!” with raised right arm.

 ● write: re-presenting, with pen, spoken words on the page.